rocketbot-cl/AdvancedExcel/README.md

 Changes a link from one document to another

 54. Unlock sheet
-Unlock sheet
+Unlock sheet with password

+55. Lock sheet
+Lock a sheet with password

-55. Convert to .txt
+56. Convert to .txt
 Convert to .txt

-56. Text to columns
+57. Text to columns
 Parses a column of cells that contain text into several columns.

-57. Convert Excel time to hours
+58. Convert Excel time to hours
 Convert Excel time to hours.
 Returns the format as hh: mm: ss

-58. Print sheet
+59. Print sheet
 Prints a sheet

-59. Save Excel with password
+60. Save Excel with password
 Save a Excel file

-60. Save Excel
+61. Save Excel
 Save a Excel file in the indicated path

-61. Close XLSX
+62. Close XLSX
 Close the workbook opened by Rocketbot

+### Changes

+### 12-Jan-2023
+- Add lock sheet command
+### 11-Jan-2023
+- Fix filter for mac and open whithout alerts compatibility for Rocket V2022
+### 16-Nov-2022
+- Can select chart Data Range from different sheet
+### 16-Dic-2022
+- Improve Get Filtered Cells, Fit Cells and CSV to XLSX
+### 18-Nov-2022
+- Get Filtered Cells parse cells with dates correctly
-### Updates
+### 16-Nov-2022
+- Fix compatibility with older versions of Filter command
 ### 15-Nov-2022
 - Add Advanced Filter and Remove Filter commands
 ### 07-Nov-2022